 - Have a phone number on hand for an IBCLC (International Board Certified Lactation Consultant) who will make a home visit if necessary or desired.

-- Create a nest where the mother would prefer spending much of her time.
+- Create a nest where the mother would prefer spending much of their time.
 Have extra pillows, a close side table, large water bottle, phone charger, place for a snack, and the TV remote or books or magazines.

 - Create a new childcare plan for your older children; a new part time babysitter, some new easy to clean craft projects, new-to-them books.
 If you take a moment after they are in bed to set up a "station" that attracts them right when they wake up, you might have a simpler start to the day.
 Try switching out toys from their regular resting places, or set up a little treasure hunt (for the older kids), maybe the dolls they rarely play with will become a new favorite.
 Ask experienced friends and family about what worked for them.